Invasive Visual Recording

 Elements of Invasive Visual Recording under Section 21.15

-Under Texas Penal Code Section 21.15, invasive visual recordings is charged as a state jail felony.
-Each element fo the offense must be proven beyond all reasonable doubt including:
+Under Texas Penal Code Section 21.15, invasive visual recordings are charged as a state jail felony.
+Each element of the offense must be proven beyond all reasonable doubt including:

 - the defendant photographed or videotaped or used other electronic means to record, broadcast, or transmit a visual image;